 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2019, First Philippine Holdings Corporation (FPH) reported total carbon emissions of approximately 5,769,936,880 kg CO2e, with the majority, about 5,717,207,260 kg CO2e, attributed to Scope 3 emissions, specifically from fuel and energy-related activities.
-This data reflects the company's significant reliance on upstream activities for its carbon footprint.
-FPH has set ambitious climate commitments, aiming to reduce its Scope 1 emissions by 25% from 2021 levels by 2030 and its Scope 2 emissions by 30% from the same baseline.
-Additionally, the company is committed to achieving net zero emissions across all scopes by 2050.
-These targets demonstrate FPH's proactive approach to addressing climate change and reducing its environmental impact.
-The emissions data is cascaded from First Philippine Holdings Corporation, which is a current subsidiary, and reflects the company's ongoing efforts to align with industry standards and climate initiatives.
+In 2019, First Philippine Holdings Corporation reported total carbon emissions of approximately 5.8 billion kg CO2e, with all emissions classified under Scope 3, specifically from fuel and energy-related activities, amounting to about 5.7 billion kg CO2e.
+The company has set ambitious climate commitments, aiming to reduce its Scope 1 emissions by 25% from 2021 levels by 2030 and Scope 2 emissions by 30% from 2021 levels by the same year.
+Furthermore, First Philippine Holdings is committed to achieving net zero emissions across all scopes by 2050.
+This commitment reflects the company's proactive approach to addressing climate change and aligns with industry standards for sustainability.
+The emissions data is cascaded from the parent organization, ensuring a comprehensive understanding of the company's environmental impact.

 First Philippine Holdings Corporation's Scope 3 emissions, which increased by 1% last year and increased by approximately 1% since 2018, demonstrating supply chain emissions tracking.
 Their carbon footprint includes supplier sustainability and value chain emissions data across Scope 3 categories, with "Fuel and Energy Related Activities" representing nearly all of their reported Scope 3 footprint.